shivanassori/Diabetic-Retionpathy/README.md

 ## Project Progression and Next Steps

+* Multi-class classification turned into binary classification due to small dataset and low computational resources
-* Baseline CNN model needs debugging due to a reoccuring error while predicting test dataset.
+* Baseline CNN model created, need fine tuning and regularization to avoid over fitting on training.
 * Tune parameters for higher recall, especially in lower severity scores
 * Explore ResNet50 and evaluate results
 * Compare scores to other publications with regards to retinal image classification